sophiekoonin/localghost/src/blog/posts/2026-06-21-new-old-theme.md

 const d = now.until(sunrise) // Temporal.Duration -PT15H30M
 ```

 This causes problems at the point where I calculate the difference, as it'll come out as a large number and completely throw off the calculations.
-I got around this by getting the absolute value of the duration with `.abs()`, forcing the diff to always be negative:
+I got around this by getting the absolute value of the duration with `.abs()`, forcing the diff to always be negative.
+What was e.g.`-PT15H30M` will now be `PT15H30M`, and subtracting that from a `transitionDuration` of 90 mins will always yield a negative number.

 ```js
  case compare(timeNow, stages.sunrise.start) < 0 || compare(timeNow, stages.night.start) >= 0: {